 Matching matters because it ensures you pay for what you bought.
 Mismatching means something’s off such as the amount of the purchase order doesn’t equal the invoice amount.
 Something needs fixing.

-A 2-way matching system makes sure all data on the purchase order and invoice aligns.
-A 3-way matching system goes one step further and makes certain the data on the purchase order, invoice and sales receipt are the same.
+2-way matching in accounts payable makes sure all data on the purchase order and invoice aligns.
+3-way matching in accounts payable goes one step further and makes certain the data on the purchase order, invoice and sales receipt are the same.

 2-way vs. 3-way matching: Which is better?

 You’ll find benefits and drawbacks of both types of matching.
 With 2-way matching, it takes less time to cross-check two documents instead of three.